PrincetonUniversity/final-proj-cos-424/README.md

 0. `ssh` into `cycles` with the `ssh` option `-L8888:localhost:$PORT`
 1. Set up your `cycles` environment (including activating the virtual Python environment).
 2. In the directory containing the notebook you wish to edit, run `jupyter notebook --no-browser --port=$PORT`
-3. Open your browser locally, and navigate to `localhost:$PORT`
+3. Open your browser locally, and navigate to `localhost:8888`

 ## Project tasks